 In addition to their role in keeping the campus community safe, DPS officers also are trained to assist in medical emergencies and have access to portable defibrillators for use in emergency situations.

 Guidelines on Pursuit, Use of Force and Efforts to Detain

 Compliments, Comments and Complaints

-D. The Security Review Board shall comprise a faculty member, a student, a member of the administrative staff, a community member, a member of the Security staff, and a member of another law enforcement agency.
+D. The Security Review Board shall comprise a faculty member, a student, a member of the administrative staff, a community member, a member of the DPS staff, and a member of another law enforcement agency.
 Board members shall be appointed by the President of the University on an annual basis.

 E. In the event of an investigation into the conduct of an officer, whether or not it is precipitated by a complaint, the officer may be placed on administrative leave with or without pay or reassigned to alternative duties pending the conclusion of the investigation.

 F. At the conclusion of an investigation, appropriate employment-related action may be taken if deemed to be warranted by the Director of Public Safety or his supervisor(s)

 Closed Circuit Television Monitoring and Recording of Campus Areas for Safety and Security Purposes